-Judging by the number of questions I receive regarding kitchen knives apparently there is considerable number of the people out there who want a good knife(ves) in their kitchen.
-That's of course good news :) Kitchen knives section on my site would be a combined answers to all the question's I've had in past years and may be some additional info you might find interesting or useful.
-Considering the fact that not all the people who seek for quality knives for their cooking needs are into knives in general, I tried to write this section with non knife people in mind.
-Therefore, if you're not new to knives a few things might seem obvious, but believe me those are not obvious for non knife folks at all, just remember yourself in the beginning ;)
+Judging by the number of questions I receive regarding kitchen knives apparently there is a considerable number of the people out there who want a good knife(ves) in their kitchen.
+That's of course good news :) Kitchen knives section on my site would be a combined answers to all the questions I've had in past years and may be some additional info you might find interesting or useful.
+Considering the fact that not all the people who seek the quality knives for their cooking needs are into knives in general, I tried to write this section with non-knife people in mind.
+Therefore, if you're not new to knives a few things might seem obvious, but believe me those are not obvious for non-knife folks at all, just remember yourself in the beginning ;)

 There are so many of them out there.
-Starting from the couple dollar generic "kitchen knives" in Wal-Mart or Target, and all they way up to 800-900$ sets promising qualities similar to those of the light saber.
+Starting from the couple dollar generic "kitchen knives" in Walmart or Target, and all they way up to 800-900$ sets promising qualities similar to those of the lightsaber.
 TV shows promoting cook's knives that cut or at least don't mind showman banging them on the steel vise.
-Anyway, neither high price, nor all those shows guarantee that you'll get a good knife.
+Anyway, neither high price nor all those shows guarantee that you will get a good knife.
 I have a few custom kitchen knives with price tag around 1000$ and same type knives for 180-200$.
 Performance isn't 10 times better, but to me it was worth the price.
-Eventually you'll have to make a choice on what and how much to spend.
+Eventually you will have to make a choice on what and how much to spend.
 More reliable way is to do your homework, read the info, thank god we have internet :) Sure, it can be hard to find precise and objective information on the net, but it's definitely achievable.
 Just check knife related forums and newsgroups.
 Obviously be cautious, with good info there's a lot of junk and blatant lies.